AFFECTED BY COVID-19?

 The food and fibre workforce is large and has many different roles and skill requirements.
 Producing food and fibre means managing complex biological, food safety, and logistic systems and being able to respond to and meet consumer needs.

-In 2019 the food and fibre sector employed 367,000 people, 1 in 7 of the New Zealand workforce.
+In 2020, the food and fibre sector employed 359,000 unique people, that is about 1 in 7 people in the New Zealand workforce.
 This includes:

 How the food and fibre workforce compares to the New Zealand workforce